sigsum/sigsum/doc/design.md

 shut down _safely_ because verification on the believer-side is not interactive.
 The difficulty of bypassing public logging is based on the difficulty of controlling enough independent witnesses.
-A witness verifies that a log's checkpoint is correct before cosigning.
+A witness verifies that a log's tree head is correct before cosigning.

 Claimants, verifiers, and witnesses interact with the log using an HTTP(S) API.
 A claimant must prove that they own a domain name as an anti-spam mechanism.